 With any type of cancer, pre-screening is an important tool because it allows doctors to formulate a treatment plan and fight the disease before it has a chance to spread.
 Pre-screening exists for other types of cancer, such as ovarian or prostate, but as of right now there is no early detection for oral cancer and this is what scientists at the Canadian Cancer Society are hoping to change.

 Oral cancer is a term that refers to cancer of the tongue and inner mouth area.
-According to the Oral Cancer Foundation over 40,000 Americans will be diagnosed with oral cancer in 2016.
+According to the Oral Cancer Foundation, over 40,000 Americans will be diagnosed with oral cancer in 2016.
 43% of those diagnosed will die within five years of being diagnosed.
-The lack of pre-screening plays apart in the high mortality rate, because oral cancer is rarely caught in the early stages, which makes it harder to combat.
+The lack of pre-screening plays a part in the high mortality rate because oral cancer is rarely caught in the early stages, which makes it harder to combat.

 Even for those lucky enough to survive, it is a tough battle.
 The main treatment for oral cancer is surgery.
-Intensive surgery which can lead to long-term effects in regards to speech or physical disfigurement.
+Intensive surgery can lead to long-term effects in regards to speech or physical disfigurement.
 Early detection would open the door to other treatment options.